alan-turing-institute/sqlsynthgen/docs/source/health_data.rst

 The rest of the src-stats block sets the differential privacy parameters.
 Notably we have to both set a ``max_ids``, which limits how many different measurement types a single patient can have, and an upper bound for the value of ``num``, i.e. a bound for how many instances of a single measurement type any one patient can have.
 The limits we use are low enough that they might sometimes be exceeded in the real data, which results in the data being clipped to fit within the bounds.
-However, increasing the bounds increases the amount of noise snsql needs to add to guarantee differential privacy, which can quickly lead to the result of the query being too noisy to be useful. snsql also drops rows where ``num`` is too small, to avoid small histogram bins causing privacy leaks, and if the bounds are made too large (or ``epsilon`` too small), snsql may judge most of the bins to be too small, resulting the output of the query missing data for many types of measurements.
+However, increasing the bounds increases the amount of noise SNSQL needs to add to guarantee differential privacy, which can quickly lead to the result of the query being too noisy to be useful.
+SNSQL also drops rows where ``num`` is too small, to avoid small histogram bins causing privacy leaks, and if the bounds are made too large (or ``epsilon`` too small), SNSQL may judge most of the bins to be too small, resulting the output of the query missing data for many types of measurements.

 In ``patient_story`` we use ``sample_from_sql_group_by`` to sample from the result of ``measurement_categoricals`` what a typical row of a particular measurement type looks like.
 For the details see the ``gen_measurement`` function in `story_generators.py <https://github.com/alan-turing-institute/sqlsynthgen/blob/main/examples/cchic_omop/>`_.